 Formulating dairy cow rations

 Formulating rations provides cows with the nutrients they need to stay healthy and optimize production.
-You can formulate rations by hand or with the help of a computer.

 - Acid neutral detergent fiber should be at least 18 percent and neutral detergent fiber at least 28 percent of ration dry matter.

 - Balance rations to meet the nutrient requirements for each stage of lactation.

 - Added fat shouldn’t go above 7 percent of ration dry matter.

 - Include vitamins and minerals to meet the cow’s needs.

 You can formulate a ration with the help of a computer or by hand.
 A computer analysis provides a more complete nutrient profile and includes economics.

 The ruminant feed pyramid provides the basis for formulating rations.

 - High-quality forages and grains are the base of all diets and will support good milk production.

 - Added fats, rumen undegradable protein and other feed additives are needed by higher producing cows.